calebmpeterson/craftsmanship/prefer-discriminated-unions.md

 type Result = {
   // Did the operation succeed?
   success: boolean;
-  // If not, include a user-facing explanation of the problem explanation?: string;
+  // If not, include a user-facing
+  // explanation of the problem. explanation?: string;
 }